An activist is a person who works to bring about political or social change.

 Act by Kyla Miller

 Olive is upset when she learns that a classmate can’t afford the fees for a class field trip.
 Her aunt suggests that Olive organize a protest.
 She does research at the library and ends up doing a petition and a sit-in.
-Unfortunately, no one else seems to care so Olive spontaneously runs for student counsel — which offends her friends — but she learns about other big issues students face that should be changed and works hard to make a difference.
+Unfortunately, no one else seems to care so Olive spontaneously runs for student council — which offends her friends — but she learns about other big issues students face that should be changed and works hard to make a difference.
 Readers will see that one girl CAN make a difference!
 Engaging, inspiring, and perfect for the world right now.

-I Am Gandhi: A Graphic Biography of a Hero by Brad Meltzer illustrated by 25 Acclaimed Artists
+I Am Gandhi: A Graphic Biography of a Hero by Brad Meltzer, illustrated by 25 Acclaimed Artists

 I learned so much from this informative graphic novel about the life of Gandhi.
 From a childhood in India, he went to England to study law, later living in South Africa where he fought for the rights of Indians, then he returned back to India where he advocated for Indian freedom from British rule through peaceful protests.